The 7 Best Heated Mattress Pads And Bed Heating Systems

 Every heated pad and blanket includes an attached controller, typically connected via a cable.
 The Eight Sleep Pod can only be controlled with an app, and the BedJet 3 either with the physical remote control or an app.

 For queen size and larger, dual controllers are standard, allowing you and your partner to personalize the temperature on your side of the bed.
-While this system generally functions well, managing the temperature in the middle of the bed can be more challenging due to the combined heat from the pad and your bodies.
+While this system generally functions well, managing the temperature in the middle of the bed can be tricky due to the combined heat from the pad and your bodies.

 Cover material and fill